-Lets look at some of the statistics:
+Let’s look at some of the findings:

 - People simply ignore your slider, because it triggers banner blindness;

-- They slow down your site, negatively impacting your SEO and conversion rate(!!);
+- They slow down your site, negatively impacting your SEO and conversion rate;

-And, once again, it all comes down to focus.
-Basically, what you’re saying with a slider is: “I really don’t know which product or picture I should put on display on my homepage, so I’ll just grab 10 of them!”
+What you’re saying with a slider is basically: “I really don’t know which product or picture I should put on display on my homepage, so I’ll just grab 10 of them!”
 In that case, you really need to add focus.
-If you don’t know what to choose, how should your visitors or clients?
-You should know what your own business is about and what product or picture deserves that front page “shine”.
-By showing that, you will give people a far better feel of your business, and you as a person, than a slider ever could.
-Not in the least because sliders, as I’ve said twice now, are simply ignored.
-And a message that’s ignored hardly ever comes across (hint the sarcasm).
+If you don’t know what to choose, how would your visitors or clients?

+By focusing on the right (static) image or message, you will give people a far better feel of your business, and you as a person, than a slider ever could.
+Not in the least because sliders, as we’ve said twice now, are simply ignored in most cases.
+And a message that’s ignored hardly ever comes across (notice the sarcasm).

 SEO and Conversion Rate Optimization